timtitan180/BoredomSolver/README.md

 What I learned:

-  Fetching an api with React and rendering the data
+  -Fetching an api with React and rendering the data

-  The Material-UI library for React
+  -The Material-UI library for React

-  Connecting the backend to the frontend
+  -Connecting the backend to the frontend

 Improved on:
-    React Lifecycle
+  -React Lifecycle

-    Updating/Changing state for various components
+  -Updating/Changing state for various components

 How to Use: